 HOW IT WORKS

 Companies contract with the Corporate Work Study Program for full-time, entry-level, clerical jobs.

 - Four students share one job.
 The business is covered Monday through Friday.

-- Students rotate their schedules, each working five full days a month.
+- Students rotate their schedules, each working four full days a month.
 Academic schedules are structured so that students never miss a class.